ZacharyWesterman/arduino-giga-emulator/README.md

 All of the above (required) libraries are supported, and any that don't rely on specific hardware are also supported! (it's just C++ code after all).
 `Serial` and `String` are supported as basic wrappers for `std::cout` and `std::string`, respectively.

+## Adding emulation support for your project

+The emulator defines the `EMULATE` directive, so you can wrap any hardware-specific logic or includes with an `#ifndef EMULATE` guard to enable testing of your main application code.
+This does mean that testing the actual hardware-specific code is not possible when emulating, but it's a necessary sacrifice to be able to test the rest of the application.